Atharva12105/gmail-to-sheets/README.md

   "18c9f8e9d9a3b7a2"
 ]

-Challenges Faced
+## Challenges Faced

-Problem: Duplicate emails on re-run
+### Problem: Duplicate emails on re-run
+**Solution:**
-Solution: Used Gmail message IDs and persisted them in state.json
+Used Gmail message IDs and persisted them in `state.json` to skip already processed emails.

+---

-Limitations
+## Limitations

-	•	Single-user execution
+- Single-user execution
-	•	System must be powered on for cron jobs
+- System must be powered on for cron jobs
-	•	OAuth app is in testing mode
+- OAuth app is in testing mode
-	•	Sheet grows indefinitely
+- Sheet grows indefinitely
-	•	Not suitable for public multi-user use
+- Not suitable for public multi-user use

+---

+## Proof of Execution

+Screenshots and a demo video are available in the `proof/` folder.

+> **Note:** GitHub preview may not play audio.
+Please download the video to hear the explanation.